c0d33ngr/postgresql-playground-in-daytona/README.md

       - `psql -U ${POSTGRES_USER} -c 'SELECT 1;'`: Connects to the PostgreSQL database using the environment variable `POSTGRES_USER` and executes a simple query to verify the database connection.

 ### **Customization**
-You can customize the Devcontainer configuration to suit your specific needs.
+You can customize the configuration to suit your specific needs.
 Refer to the official Devcontainers documentation for more details on available options: [here](https://containers.dev/implementors/json_reference/)

 **Note:** If you encounter any issues or have questions, feel free to open an issue.